iemejia/formation-bigdata/README.md

 If everything is OK you must see the command prompt and the EMR symbols.

-2. Copy your jar file from your machine to the cluster
+2. Copy your file from your machine to the cluster

-    scp JARFILE login@server:
+    scp FILE login@server:

 e.g.

-    scp target/hadoop-tps-1.0.jar gcn00@ec2-IP.compute-1.amazonaws.com:
+    scp dataset/wordcount/hamlet.txt id##@ec2-IP.compute-1.amazonaws.com:

+(pay attention to the ':' at the end of the command)

 Remember to update the address with the one given in the course.